 Natasha has been engaged in the pursuit of excellence in public education her entire professional career.
 Upon graduation from Miami University of Ohio, Natasha went on to work for Teach For America (TFA), teaching English as a second language to recent immigrants in Houston's public school system.
 After teaching Natasha went on to become the executive director of Teach For America's Houston office.
 In 2000, she received a Doctor of Jurisprudence degree from the University of Houston Law Center and was later elected to the Houston Independent School District Board of Education.

 Molly joined the DFER team after working in a variety of education contexts, spanning from policy to practice.
 Initially coaching a summer Cheer/English camp in Nogales, Mexico, Molly developed an interest in the transformative power of education.
 Teaching in Bogota, she continued to learn about the challenge of providing a quality education for kids.
 An interest in improving education outcomes at a system level inspired her study of policy at Harvard's Graduate School of Education.
 While studying, she worked on a project developing an index to measure state-level primary school quality in Mexico's public schools.
 Joining DFER, Molly looks forward to working with a strong team of highly effective reformers.

-HR and Operations Coordinator - Ashley Bergeron
+HR Manager - Ashley Bergeron

 Policy Analyst - Mac LeBuhn

 Mac LeBuhn is a policy analyst at Democrats for Education Reform (DFER).
 Before joining DFER, Mac was a fourth grade teacher at Rocketship Si Se Puede, a charter school in San Jose, CA. He became interested in education policy through internships at the offices of Senate Majority Leader Harry Reid, the Senate Committee on Health, Education, Labor and Pensions, and Colorado State Senator Mike Johnston.